by Lady H

 “Oh what a wonderful idea Sarah, then we can catch up properly as well,” Sophie exclaims.
 As if they haven't done enough catching up already, all these so-called whispers on the phone.

-“So...”
-James starts, taking a seat on the red sofa and watching her as she settles cross legged onto her bed.
-If he thinks Henry is going to start the conversation, he'll have to rethink.
+Henry folds her arms across her chest, her eyes glued to the swirling flowery duvet pattern.
+If he thinks she's is going to start the conversation, he'll have to rethink.
 She hears James sigh.
 “Oh Hennie, please, I've already said sorry for what happened the other summer.”

 “I know.”
 She replies, keeping her voice even.

 “Then why won't you look at me?”
-Henry looks at him, raising her eyebrows.
-He is looking at her intently.
+Henry looks up, raising her eyebrows.
+He's looking at her intently.
 James laughs.
 “You're still the stubborn old Henrietta.
-You haven't changed a bit since I met you.”
+You haven't changed a bit since in all these years.”

 “That's unfair.”
 Henry glares.
 She thought she'd changed quite a bit.